ismith1024/ismith1024.github.io/_posts/2019-01-12-Boston_AirBNB.md

 ![_config.yml]({{ site.baseurl }}/images/config.png)

-There's no question that large scale, organizeddata can change how we approach our business perspetives.
+There's no question that large scale, organized data can change how we approach our business perspetives.
 But what's really interesting is how the democratization of open data can help out with small scale operators.

 To illustrate this point, I've put together some findings from a set of files compiled from AirBNB listings.
-The dataset, available from <here>
-contains just three major items:
+The dataset, available from insideairbnb contains just three major items:
  - A collection of the listings, including location and building type
  - A collection of customer reviews
  - The calendar, including listing, date, and price